bbulkow/Olimex-ESP32-POE-example/README.md

 # Ethernet Example for ESP-IDF 4.1 and better

 This is an example of using the Olimex ESP32-POE card using Espressif ESP-IDF version 4.1 and higher.
+It applies to the ISO and non-ISO versions.

 In the Olimex repo https://github.com/OLIMEX/ESP32-POE , there are several requests for examples that work with version 4.1, which first showed up in August of 2019.